areitan/Portfolio_April_Reitan/README_Portfolio_April_Reitan.md

 ## Process

-After creating a GitHub repository for this project, I drew out a sketch on paper of how I needed the layout to look to match the example.
-Then I started creating an HTML file.
-I thought about the pieces that were needed to recreate the same layout as the example picture.
+After creating a GitHub repository for this project, I drew out a sketch on paper of how the layout should look to look to match the example.
+Then I started creating an index.html file.
+I tried to break the example website up into logical blocks--the pieces from biggest to smallest--that were needed to recreate the same layout as the example picture.
 I started with the biggest blocks and worked my way down to the details.
-Then I worked through styling in the CSS for layout, color scheme and effects.
+Then I worked through styling in the my style.css for layout, color scheme, and effects.
 See the links to my repository and the portfolio website below.

 - [April Reitan's Portfolio Git Hub Repository](https://github.com/areitan/Portfolio_April_Reitan)
 - [April Reitan's Portfolio Website](https://areitan.github.io/Portfolio_April_Reitan/)